spacetelescope/romancal/docs/roman/stpipe/user_step.rst

 -----------------------------------
 The ``strun`` command can be used to run Steps from the commandline.

-The first argument should be:
+The first argument may be either:

+    - The a parameter file

    - A Python class